KeeanV/custom-soccer-club/README.md

-# My Personal Project
+# Fantasy Soccer Application

-## Fantasy Soccer Application
+**I chose this project because I am interested in soccer, fantasy soccer, and the applications of statistical analysis to soccer**

 What will the application do?